The Boogens

 The Boogens is a 1981 American monster film directed by James L. Conway and starring Rebecca Balding, Fred McCarren, Anne-Marie Martin, Jeff Harlan, John Crawford, Med Flory, Jon Lormer, and Scott Wilkinson.
 The title refers to scaly turtle-like monsters that are released from an abandoned and boarded-up silver mine, and begin to wreak havoc.

 Plot

-A small construction team of four men work to reopen an abandoned silver mine, 100 years after a mysterious massacre forced the military to shut it down.
-What they don't know is that their excavating has inadvertently freed some reptilian creatures lurking deep within the mine shafts.
+A small construction team of four men work to reopen an abandoned silver mine, in a Colorado town, 100 years after a mysterious massacre forced the military to shut it down.
+What they don't know is that their excavating has inadvertently freed some predatory creatures (cross between a turtle and a spider) lurking deep within the mine shafts.
+The reptilian creatures are known as the Boogens.
+These creatures have been dormant for centuries and are now hungry for human flesh.

+As the Boogens start attacking the townspeople, a group of friends becomes trapped in the mine.
+They must find a way to survive and escape while facing the relentless and deadly creatures.